StateSmith/StateSmith/docs/devs/lib-test-specifications.md

 src/StateSmith$ dotnet test
 ```

 NOTE!
-You may need to run twice if lib souce was changed.
+You may need to run twice if lib source was changed.

 You can run just the specification tests with this filter command if you are using the terminal:
 ```